 Blythe, Worksop, Nottinghamshire S81 0TY

 Snowdrop days are well under way at the mecca for galanthophiles.
 This 800-acre site has over four million snowdrops covering about five acres of the estate.
 Some are naturalised in the woodlands, others are planted in established displays and the lawns are alight with the tiny white bobbing heads of the flowers.
-The event runs for a month from Feb 4 2017 until March 5 2017, daily from 10-4pm.
+The event runs for 9 days from Feb 8 – 16th 2020, daily from 10-3pm (last entry).
 There’s a café serving refreshments and you can even enjoy a campfire talk by George Buchanan, manager and ninth resident of Hodsock Priory for a History Talk full of secrets and stories about the estate and his ancestors.
 Visit the Hodstock Priory website for more information.

 East Lambrook Manor Gardens

 South Petherton, Somerset TA13 5HH

 These privately owned gardens were once the home of the late, great Margery Fish.
 The gardens open on Feb 1, Tuesday to Sunday, 10am -5pm for the snowdrops.
 There are around 150 different varieties of snowdrops are planted in clumps around the woodland and ditch garden and they truly are a delight.
 There’s a fabulous display in a raised bed where you can get below the plants and see the flowers close up.
 Plus there are plenty of other late winter and early spring flowers.
 Some snowdrops are usually for sale in the nursery, but if you are a true galanthophile do visit snowdrop experts, Avon Bulbs nearby in Mid Lambrook.
 Visit the East Lambrook Manor Gardens website for more information.
 Keep an eye out for a series of lectures about Margery Fish and the snowdrops and have a peek into the Studio Gallery to see some of Jason Ingram’s fabulous snowdrop photographs from the garden.